LimePoint/opschain-docs/docs/reference/concepts/step-runner.md

 RUN opschain-exec aws s3 cp s3://source-bucket-name/customer-utility /opt/opschain/customer-utility
 ```

+More granular control over the secrets that are supplied to the image build is available by configuring the `env:build_secrets` configuration in the project or environment [properties](properties.md#secrets).
+See [project and environment configuration](#project--environment-secret-configuration) for more information.

 #### Secure runner secrets

-OpsChain uses the [`runner_secrets` configuration from the project and environment](properties.md#project--environment-configuration) to load Kubernetes secrets into the step runner container during step execution.
-Any environment variables configured in the corresponding Kubernetes secrets are exported as environment variables when starting the step runner container.
+By default, OpsChain will supply the key value pairs configured in the `opschain-runner-env` Kubernetes secret into the step runner container.
+These will be exported as environment variables when starting the step runner container.

 For example, if your step copies a file into an AWS S3 drive, you can add your AWS credentials as key value pairs to the `opschain-runner-env` secret: